jharriga/PCPrecord_systemd/PowerReadings/README.md

 >    352.000    186.000    182.000
 >    352.000    185.000    181.000

 For more info on PMDA-OPENMETRICS see the man page

+**test.sh is a utility that continously echoes Redfish Chassis & PDU power readings to screen, without requiring use of Perf CoPilot**
+> Requires vars in 'RFvars.cfg' to be configured for URLs and Credentials
+> By default the repeat loop delay is 5 seconds